 Level 3 investments are based on valuation models that use non-observable inputs such as capitalization rates.
 The following analysis illustrates the sensitivity of real estate investments valuations to reasonably possible alternative capitalization rate assumptions.
-Direct real estate investments used capitalization rates that vary from 4.3% to 7.4%.
-An increase/decrease of 25 basis points in the capitalization rate would decrease/increase the total value of the real estate investment by \$75.6 million (2013 - \$74.2 million).
+Direct real estate investments used capitalization rates that vary from 4.0% (multi-residential) to 7.3% (office) (2014 - 4.3% to 7.4%).
+An increase of 25 basis points in the capitalization rate would decrease the total value of the real estate investment by \$90 million (2014 - \$89 million) and a decrease of 25 basis points in the capitalization rate would increase the total value of the real estate investment by \$99 million (2014 - \$98 million).
 The impact on the valuation from changes to the capitalization rate has been calculated independently of the impact of changes in other key variables.
-In actual experience, the factors that would cause a change in the capitalization rate would also cause changes in other valuation assumptions which could amplify or reduce the impact on the valuation.
+In actual experience, the factors that would cause a change in the capitalization rate would also cause changes in other valuation assumptions, which could amplify or reduce the impact on the valuation.